xak2000/nomad/website/source/guides/security/vault-pki-integration.html.md

 Provide the token you created in [Step 9](#step-9-generate-a-token-based-on-tls-policy) to the Consul Template configuration file located at `/etc/consul-template.d/consul-template.hcl`.
-You will also need to specify the [template stanza][ct-template-stanza] so you can render each of the following on your nodes at the specified location from the templates you created in the previous step:
+You will also need to specify the [template block][ct-template-block] so you can render each of the following on your nodes at the specified location from the templates you created in the previous step: